6 sales metrics that managers should watch on a daily basis (and 4 more worth keeping an eye on)

 A successful sales team doesn’t run on natural talent and intuition alone.
 Growing a business sustainably takes close monitoring of sales metrics and the ability to address weak spots strategically.

-The right data can immediately illuminate which leads are most worth pursuing, if your team’s process needs tweaking, or if your offer needs adjusting in order to become more competitive.
+The right data can immediately illuminate which leads are most worth pursuing, if your team’s process needs tweaking, or if your offer needs adjusting to become more competitive.

 Ready to get your sales data working for you?
 Nutshell’s powerful reporting tools give you visual and fully customizable overviews of how well your team and pipeline are performing.
 Start a free 14-day trial today!